jdtravelp2s/jdtravelp2s.github.io/index-english.md

 ## Volume

 Your team volume differs by partner type.
 Every Basic customer brings you 25, Titan-Partner 45 and Platinum 80 volume points.
 Business partners do not score points.
-Please note that you only earn a salary from 1 star director.

-# Stop paying membership fees

-As soon as you have brought in three team partners, your membership fee will be paid.
-The fee will continue to be converted into travel points and can be used as usual even without you having to pay.
-So you can travel for free as a Platinium partner!

 # "I-trips"